“Help! My Ceiling Is Leaking!” 3 Tips for Minimizing Water Damage in Severn, MD

 1. Check the attic for signs of water damage.
 Any contractor who inspects your leak should be getting into the attic and finding the exact entry point of the water.

 2. Once on the roof, measure to the point of damage that you found inside the attic space.
-At which point the leak should become obvious.
+At this point the leak should become obvious.

 3. If it’s not easily seen at this point, you will need to start gently lifting shingles or looking behind siding to find signs of damage.
 You will be looking for things like water stains and rusty nails.